Quadratic Chabauty and rational points I: p-adic heights: Introduction

 In \cite{balakrishnan2013p}, one works with a hyperelliptic curve $X/\Q$ of genus $g$ with a model

 Let $T_0$ denote the set of primes of bad reduction for this model and let $p$ be a prime of good reduction.
-Suppose that the polynomial $f$ does not reduce to a square in $(\Z/q)[x]$ for any prime $q$.
-Let $Y = \Spec(\Z[x,y]/(y^2 - f(x)))$, so that $Y(\Z)$ denotes the set of integral solutions to \eqref{eqn1}.
-Using $p$-adic heights, one can compute $Y(\Z)$: \begin{Theorem}[``Quadratic Chabauty'', \cite{balakrishnan2013p}] Let $\Omega \subset \mathbb{Q}_p $ be the explicitly computable, finite set of values taken by the sum of the local heights
+Let $Y = \Spec(\Z[x,y]/(y^2 - f(x)))$, so that $Y(\Z)$ denotes the set of integral solutions to \eqref{eqn1}, and let $\infty $ denote the point at infinity.
+Using $p$-adic heights, one can compute a finite set of points containing $Y(\Z)$: \begin{Theorem}[Quadratic Chabauty for integral points \cite{balakrishnan2013p}] Let $X/\Q$ be a genus $g$ hyperelliptic curve as in \eqref{eqn1}.
+Let $\Omega \subset \mathbb{Q}_p $ be the explicitly computable, finite set of values taken by the sum of the Coleman-Gross local heights